 Before submitting a nomination, check that you have:

-correct region for your nomination
+- chosen the correct region for your nomination

 - met all eligibility criteria (detailed on the relevant

 award category page)

 - addressed all the selection criteria relating to that specific award category (detailed on the relevant